Teaching

 ALL IN

 ALL IN is where the practices of artist Faye Dobinson and choreographer Kyra Norman meet, to create a space of possibility and joy through art and movement, together and with others.
 This collaboration is growing out of several years of creative path-crossing, serious playing, and open-ended conversations about the kinds of socially-engaged, interdisciplinary art work we believe in, trust in, and want to see more of, here in West Cornwall.
 We each have over 20 years' experience of generating welcoming, lively, original events - performances, exhibitions, shows, workshops, social knees-ups and other unclassifiable adventures in art and movement.
-We each have wide experience of teaching, mentoring and facilitating in diverse contexts, and sharing practice and being in conversation with people from different walks of life - about what on Earth it is we're all trying to do - is central to our work.
+We each have wide experience of teaching, mentoring and facilitating in diverse contexts.
+Sharing practice and being in conversation with people from different walks of life - about what on Earth it is we're all trying to do - is central to our work.
 Instagram: @thisis_allin